Insurgency in Balochistan: Human rights issues

-Human Right Organisations have held Balochistan Liberation Army (BLA) responsible for ethnic cleansing in the province as Brahamdagh Bugti (alleged leader of BLA), during a TV interview on 15 April 2009, urged separatists to kill non-Baloch residing in Balochistan.
-His actions allegedly lead to the death of 500 non-Baloch citizens in the province.
-According to The Economist around 800 non-Baloch settlers and Baloch have been killed by Baloch militant groups since 2006.
-Similarly, Human Rights Watch have also held Baloch militants groups like the BLA and the Balochistan Liberation United Front (BLUF) to be responsible for attacks on schools, teachers and students in the province.
-As a result, many teachers have sought transfer to secure areas such as Quetta or have moved out of province entirely.
-Separatist militants groups have also claimed responsibility for attacking and killing Journalists in the province.
-Apart from Human Right Organisations, Baloch separatists themselves have accused each other of being involved in Human right violations.
+Human rights organizations have held the Balochistan Liberation Army (BLA) responsible for ethnic cleansing in the province.
+During a TV interview on 15 April 2009, Brahamdagh Bugti (the alleged leader of the BLA) urged separatists to kill non-Balochs residing in Balochistan.
+His actions allegedly led to the deaths of 500 non-Baloch citizens in the province.
+According to The Economist, around 800 non-Baloch settlers and Baloch have been killed by Baloch militant groups since 2006.

+Human Rights Watch has held Baloch militant groups like the BLA and the Balochistan Liberation United Front (BLUF) responsible for attacks on schools, teachers, and students in the province.
+As a result, many teachers have sought transfer to secure areas such as Quetta or have moved out of the province entirely.
+Separatist militant groups have also claimed responsibility for attacking and killing journalists in the province.
+Apart from human rights organizations, Baloch separatists themselves have accused each other of being involved in human rights violations.

-In the period 2003 to 2012, it is estimated that 8,000 people were abducted by Pakistani security forces in Balochistan.
+From 2003 to 2012, an estimated 8,000 people were abducted by Pakistani security forces in Balochistan.
 In 2008 alone, more than 1,100 Balochi people disappeared.
 There have also been reports of torture.
 An increasing number of bodies "with burn marks, broken limbs, nails pulled out, and sometimes with holes drilled in their heads" are being found on roadsides as the result of a "kill and dump" campaign allegedly conducted by Pakistani security forces, particularly Inter-Services Intelligence (ISI) and the Frontier Corps (FC).

-A 2013 report from the Human Rights Commission of Pakistan identified ISI and Frontier Corps as the perpetrators for many disappearances, while noting a more cooperative stance from these agencies in recent years as perceived by local police forces.
+A 2013 report from the Human Rights Commission of Pakistan identified ISI and FC as the perpetrators for many disappearances, while noting a more cooperative stance from these agencies in recent years as perceived by local police forces.
 The Pakistan Rangers are also alleged to have committed a vast number of human rights violations in the region.
 No one has been held responsible for the crimes.
 However, Pakistani security officials have rejected all the allegations made against them.
-Major General Obaid Ullah Khan claim that Baloch militants are using Frontier Corps (FC) uniform to kidnap people and malign the good name of Frontier Corps.
-Baloch militants have also been found using military uniform which resembles the one used by Frontier Corps while carrying out their activities.
-A senior Pakistani provincial security official claims that missing person figures are 'exaggerated', that 'in Balochistan, insurgents, immigrants who fled to Europe and even those who have been killed in military operations are declared as missing persons'.
+Major General Obaid Ullah Khan claims that Baloch militants are using FC uniforms to kidnap people and malign FC's reputation.
+Baloch militants have been found using military uniforms resembling FC's while carrying out their activities.

+A senior Pakistani provincial security official claimed that missing person figures are "exaggerated", that "in Balochistan, insurgents, immigrants who fled to Europe and even those who have been killed in military operations are declared as missing persons".
 Reports have shown that many people have fled the province to seek asylum in other countries because of the unrest caused by separatist militants.